Timeline of the 2009 Iranian election protests: December 7

 December 7 (16 of Azar on the Iranian calendar) is Student Day in Iran (روز دانشجو).
 It is the anniversary of the murders of three students from the University of Tehran on December 7, 1953 by Iranian police under the Shah's rule.
 People across Iran broke out in protests on December 7, 2009 in remembrance of the murder and protests on this day in 1953, as well as the student protests in July 1999.
 The protests in July 1999 were, at that time, the most widespread public protests to occur in Iran since the Iranian Revolution.
 However, the 2009 election protests have surpassed the 1999 protests to become the largest protests in Iran since the Iranian Revolution.

 Thousands of university students in Iran turned a student rally into anti-government protests.
 Security forces and militiamen clashed with thousands of protesters shouting "death to the dictator" outside Tehran University.
 The night before the protests, rooftop cries of "Allahu akbar" or "God is great" and "death to the dictator" were heard from many parts of Tehran in support of the opposition.
 The rooftop chants — which were almost every night in the weeks following the election — had not been heard since the November protest.
 Protests were held at most universities across the country, with the largest at University of Tehran, Amirkabir University, Khajeh Nasir University, Kerman University, Sharif University in Tehran, Azad University, Azad University of Qazvin, and Mashhad University.
 These would be the largest protests in Iran since November 4, 2009.
 Ayatollah Ali Khamenei blamed the United States and Britain for the protests At a speech in Mashhad, Former Iranian President Ali Akbar Hashemi Rafsanjani criticized the Iranian government's actions, quoting a verse from the Quran: "A secure society is a society that is pious and not subject to tyranny."
 According to reports, more than 200 people were arrested during the Students' Day protests and many were injured.

 December 19

-One of the most influential members of the Green Movement, Ayatollah Hossein Ali Montazeri, dies.
+One of the most influential members of the Green Movement and the former deputy supreme leader, Ayatollah Hossein-Ali Montazeri, dies.
 The government have denied any involvement with the senior cleric's death and Montazeri's son has been claimed to have stated his father died of natural causes.